 How much do construction loans cost?

-It’s not surprising that this is the most popular question we get from prospective new home owners.
+It’s not surprising that this is the most popular question we get from prospective new homeowners.
 Every situation is different, and we are happy to walk you through what works for your dream and your budget.
 But one important thing to know first is that throughout the construction process, you’re only paying interest on the money that has been paid to the builder.

 For example, if the builder’s draws a total of $100,000 during the third month of construction on a $300,000 loan, you’ll only pay interest on $100,000 that month.
 As the builders draw more money to complete your home, your monthly payments will increase over the course of the build, resulting in a affordable way to build a home.